Gembani/node_tdd/README.md

 ```

 ![](screenshots/9.png)

 And now it's all good !
+All the functionnalities listed in this test file are working properly.

-Now to finish, let's extract each resource's routes in a different file.
+Now to finish, let's extract each resource's routes/controllers in a different file.

-Create a file: /app/api/post.js
+Create a file: `/app/api/post.js`

 ```javascript
 module.exports = (app, db) => {